sanjuthomas/kafka-connect-marklogic/README.md

 value.converter.schemas.enable=false
 ```

+In distributed mode, if you run more than one worker per host, the ```rest.port``` settings must have different values for each instance.
+By default REST interface is available at 8083.

 ## How to deploy the connector in Kafka?

 This is maven project.
 To create an [uber](https://maven.apache.org/plugins/maven-shade-plugin/index.html) jar, execute the following maven goals.